 Do You Sit for Prolong Periods of Time?

-Sitting for prolonged periods of time can be a cause of neck and back issues.
+Sitting for prolonged periods of time can be a cause of neck, back and joint issues.
 Increased stress of the back, neck, arms and legs and can add a tremendous amount of pressure to your muscles and spinal discs.

 Spending much of your day in a seated position can leave your spine sore, stiff, and in pain.
 Plus, the longer you stay seated, the more likely you are to let your posture slide.
 Slouching and poor posture can put strain on your spinal discs.
 In addition, while sitting, we are often working on a computer or writing at desks that results in a forward head position, rounded shoulder posture—aka “poor posture syndrome.”